projectatomic/nulecule/examples/gitlab-centos7-atomicapp/README.md

 the app using the IP of ADB box at port 30000 or by forwarding the port 30000 of ADB box to host machine port.

+To test out if app is running and intialized properly (run following inside ADB)
 ```
 $ kubectl get pods
 NAME               READY     STATUS    RESTARTS   AGE